OLRC/SwiftSLOUploader/README.rst

 This script creates 1MB segments of your file by default.
 You can increase the segment size with the --segment_size flag.
 However this requires a minimum of 10 X segment_size MB of storage space.
 The script creates segments and deletes them once they're uploaded but maintains a maximum of 10 segments at a time.

-This script also creates a container called "--container"_segments to store segments while the actual file will be accessible from the specified --container.
+This script also creates a container called "<container>_segments", where <container> is the specified container to store the file.
+This segments container is where the objects segments will be stored.
+The object will be accessible from the specified container.

 Swiftslouploader will create a directory called 'temp' in the current working directory.
-It will store segments and relevant files in it and will delete it afterwards.
-If your current working directory has a temp folder, it will be deleted.
+It will store segments and relevant files in it during the upload process and will delete the directory upon successful upload.
+Warning: if your current working directory has a temp folder, it will be deleted.
 Use the temp_directory option to specify another location for the temp directory to be created.

 *******************
 Options